ryan-p-randall/ryan-p-randall.github.io/_posts/2015/2015-04-28-everything-counts-in-affective-amounts.md

 - the hours I've spent *frustrated* or perplexed
 - how many items that produced these types of affective reactions
 - the times I've consulted the [rather well-written documentation](http://foundation.zurb.com/docs/)
-- the times I've [committed something via Git](https://github.com/ryan-p-randall/ryan-p-randall.github.io/commits/master/aqredo) so that I could try it out on my phone rather than using my laptop (more on Git below)
+- the times I've [committed something via Git](https://github.com/ryan-p-randall/ryan-p-randall.github.io/commits/master/aqredo) (both to "save" it and so that I could try it out on my phone rather than using my laptop (more on Git below))

-This list hews close to learning, but nevertheless *feels* as thought it's just adjacent to what we normally conceive of as "learning" when we focus on outcomes rather than processes.
-I wonder whether we might discuss zones of proximal affective engagement in addition to zones of proximal development?
+This list hews close to learning, but nevertheless *feels* as though it remains just adjacent to what we normally conceive of as "learning" when we focus on outcomes rather than processes.
+I wonder whether one might discuss zones of proximal affective engagement in addition to zones of proximal development?
 Enumerating the things in that zone would be a strange approach—but one that might let us dance just enough of that 'ol defamiliarization/distantiation rag to truly consider affect and learning in new ways.

 Affect isn't quite countable, as it's not discrete.
 It rapidly varies in intensity and mutates into inarticulable mutants of frustration, delight, and anticipation.
 This is something that we know as educators attentive to pedagogy, but it would be fascinating to find new ways to capture this process.
 Although this capture is not quite "counting," it feels something other than the negative space around what is countable.
 Learning, affect, countable and non-count aspects all seem to flow through each other when we examine closely enough.

 ## …An Extended Aside on Git and Open Humanities Notebooks

 [Git](http://www.git-scm.com/) is version tracking software that allows users to annotate, compare differences, or roll back any changes that they save in text documents.
 It's primarily used for software development, but as the Chronicle of Higher Education's [ProfHacker series on GitHub](http://chronicle.com/blogs/profhacker/tag/github101) attests, Git and GitHub have a lot of potential for humanities and other forms of writing.
+For instance, if you were the curious type, you could see how many times I've edited this post after it went live.
+Typos are pesky and thoughts don't stop arriving just because you've press a button.

 Franny Gaede started an excellent Twitter discussion on "what a lab notebook for the humanities would look like":